Will a hernia heal on its own?

 The amount of foreign material introduced and left behind triggers an inflammatory response, which is an essential part of the natural healing process.3 A prolonged response may lead the body to initiate a defense mechanism that interrupts the regeneration of new tissue, increasing the likelihood of scar tissue formation and potentially leading to recurrence and additional complications.

-Just because someone is local, does not mean they are the right surgeon to repair your hernia.
 Thanks to telehealth, many patients are able to consult with a surgeon to identify fit and only need to travel for the procedure.

 It's important to find a surgeon who continues to develop their surgical skills so they can confidently offer the latest innovations designed to improve outcomes.